JamesTsetsekas/gblog/src/content/posts/Why-Finance-Elites-Shun-Bitcoin.md

 # Why MBAs and Finance Elites Shun Bitcoin

-## Unpacking the skepticism of the professional elite toward cryptocurrency
+## Unpacking the skepticism of the professional elite toward Bitcoin

 Imagine a heated dinner conversation with a group of MBAs—sharp, successful, and steeped in the world of high finance.
 You bring up Bitcoin, predicting it could reshape global markets.
 Eyes roll.
 One quips, "It's a speculative bubble."
 Another dismisses it as "a toy for tech bros."
 Why does this crowd, so adept at spotting trends, consistently write off Bitcoin?